 The nation-wide strike continued about a week and was terminated as the Government made promises to improve the conditions of the child protection system.
 However, on May 3, 2019, the Social Workers Union publicly declared that the Government has failed to uphold the promise.
 Consequently, currently, children in Georgia face the risk of being left without protection from multiple forms of violence and abuse.

+Recently, various activities have been carried out to improve the working conditions of social workers.
+Including Amendment to the Order N01-16/N of the Minister of Labor, Health and Social Affairs of Georgia of May 29, 2015, in particular, the social worker is no longer required to participate in voting by physical presence with other members of the multidisciplinary team.
+The social worker will participate by using electronic or other means of communication to ensure direct contact with other members of this group, as evidenced by the relevant protocol.

+On April 25, 2019, based on the amendment (N04-881/o) to the Director’s Order of the LEPL Social Service Agency “on Approving the Provisions of the Structural and Territorial Units of the Central Office of the Social Service Agency”, the heads of territorial units are more actively involved in the work of social workers.

+As of January 1, 2019, the number of social workers has increased by 30 social worker units in the LEPL Social Service Agency staff list.
+As of May 13, 2019, as a result of changes to the agency's staff list, three psychologists have been added to the existing staff number of psychologists (Gldani-Nadzaladevi Service Center, Adjara Branch, Imereti Regional Social Service Center).
+Based on the amendments, the staff list consists of 14 psychologists, 21 social workers and 250 senior social worker positions.

+In addition to the abovementioned, in accordance with Protocol No.7 of the Government of Georgia dated April 4, 2019, 20 contract-based employees (social workers) were added for the purposes of procedural representation and reintegration procedures.

+Independent confidential interview rooms were arranged at the LEPL Regional Centers and most of the district departments.
+Alarm buttons (at the request of social workers) were installed in 39 district departments of the agency.
+In order to provide social workers with vehicles, LEPL Social Service Agency has one vehicle attached to each of the five districts of Tbilisi and 12 vehicles are distributed in the regions.
+In case of any other necessity, the duty-free vehicles of the Agency are provided day and night in all cities and districts.

+The social workers salary increase is planned.
+In accordance with the Action Plan of the Law of Georgia on Social Work, since 2020 their remuneration has been set by GEL 1,200.

 Another case that revealed a current crisis in the relation of violence against children involved the Ministry of Internal Affairs.
 On December 11, 2019, a 15 year’s old Luka Siradze jumped from a nine-story building after being interrogated by the police officers, who allegedly applied severe psychological pressure during interrogation.
 The child was forced to confess a “crime” of painting the walls of a school with an F word.
 The tragic suicide of a teenager caused mass protests in the streets, denouncing the police and requesting the resignation of high officials.
 The investigation against the charged police officer is still ongoing.
 This tragic death of a teenager severely damaged the public trust in police, who was perceived to be a first responder on the cases of violence against children and other crimes.